Thursday, 1 December 2016

 Domestic Goblin's second favourite tea:

-Gemaicha brown rice tea in the vernacular.
+Gemaicha or brown rice tea in the vernacular.
 This is a variation of green tea with roasted brown rice puffs which gives it a lovely savoury smell and taste.

 Other favourite teas which Domestic Goblin had to stop drinking as it stained her teeth: Russian Caravan and Earl/Lady Grey.